cdleonard/test-tcp-mtu-probing/README.md

 * ``TCP_MTU_PROBING``: Override net.ipv4.tcp_mtu_probing (default 1 so feature is turned on when loss is detected)
 * ``RUN_TCPDUMP``: Also capture (on both client and server, default 0)
 * ``RUN_PING``: Also run ping once before iperf
+* ``MIDDLE_DELAY``: Insert a delay in the middle using "tc netem".
+Both directions so RTT should increase by twice this value
 * ``EXTRA_CLIENT_CMD``: Extra shell command to run inside client namespace (via sh -c)
 * ``EXTRA_SERVER_CMD``: Extra shell command to run inside server namespace (via sh -c)
 * ``IPERF_V3``: Use iperf3 (args are slightly different)